Dushyant Pratap Singh

 Dushyant Pratap Singh (born 1 July 1977) is an Indian film director and screenwriter who mainly works in the Hindi cinema industry.
 Singh has directed actors like Daisy Shah, Rashmi Desai and Arshi Khan.
 Recently he directed the film Zindagi Shatranj Hai starring Hiten Tejwani.

 Early life and career

-Singh was born and raised in Agra, city of Uttar Pradesh, India.
+Singh was born and raised in Agra, a city of Uttar Pradesh, India.
 He completed his schooling from his hometown only before attending Dr. Bhimrao Ambedkar University.
-He started his career by directing the reality show titled by Dharm Ki Baat with Swami Chakrapani and others.
-Later he directed some music albums and then Feature Film The Hundred Bucks and TVc with Daisy Shah became the turning point for his directorial career and he earned films like Trahimam and Zindagi Shatranj Hai.
+He started his career by directing the reality show, Dharm Ki Baat, with Swami Chakrapani and others.
+Later, he directed some music albums and then feature film The Hundred Bucks which is written by his daughter Vishnupriya Singh and TVc with Daisy Shah became the turning point for his directorial career and he earned films like Trahimam and Zindagi Shatranj Hai.
+Zindagi Shatranj Hai was released on MX player on 17 March 2023.